fastify/fastify-static/README.md

 request, Fastify's 404 handler will be called.
 You can set a custom 404 handler with [`fastify.setNotFoundHandler()`](https://fastify.dev/docs/latest/Reference/Server/#setnotfoundhandler).

-When registering `@fastify/static` within an encapsulated context, the `wildcard` option may need to be set to `false` in order to support index resolution and nested not-found-handler:
+When registering `@fastify/static` within an encapsulated context, the `wildcard` option may need to be set to `false` to support index resolution and nested not-found-handler:

 ```js
 const app = require('fastify')();